-- We do a lot of research before we decide to run anything, I mentioned earlier spy tools and competitive analysis.
+- We do a lot of research before we decide to run anything, I mentioned earlier we use multiple spy tools and competitive analysis.

-Sometimes the offers that you think are going to be the big winners suck and the ones that have no chance end up being your best ones.
+Sometimes the offers that you think are going to be the big winners suck, and those that have no chance end up being your best ones.